 Ask users to authenticate only in exchange for value, such as personalizing the experience, accessing additional features, purchasing content, or synchronizing data.
 If your app requires authentication, use Sign In with Apple to give people a simple and secure way to sign in.
 When you support Sign In with Apple, people get a consistent sign-in experience they can trust and the convenience of not having to remember multiple accounts and passwords.

-Use Password AutoFill in all sign-up and sign-in flows.
+If you don't use Sign In with Apple, use Password AutoFill.
 This feature automatically generates and fills in passwords and security codes so people can spend less time on authentication screens.
 All apps should support this feature.
 For developer guidance, see Supporting Password AutoFill.

 Delay sign-in as long as possible.
 People often abandon apps when they're forced to sign in before doing anything useful.
 Give them a chance to fall in love with your app before making a commitment to it.
 In a shopping app, let people browse your merchandise immediately upon launch, and require sign-in only when they're ready to make a purchase.
 In a media-streaming app, let people explore your content and see what you have to offer before signing in to play something.